tomflorentin/react-native-rsa-node/README.md

 Tested works with ursa in nodejs (with ursa padding set to PKCS1).

 ## Credits

-This lib uses Tom Wu's jsbn http://www-cs-students.stanford.edu/~tjw/jsbn/
+THIS IS A PORT OF https://www.npmjs.com/package/react-native-rsa-native FOR NODEJS This lib uses Tom Wu's jsbn http://www-cs-students.stanford.edu/~tjw/jsbn/

 ## TODO: Still missing export to PEM format